bugsbugsbux/notes-on-nix/notes-on-nix.md

   "use \${} for string-interpolation 10+1=${"1"+"1"}"
   # "10+1=${builtins.toString(10+1)}"
   ```
-- **path**: Careful: Using paths copies it to the nix-store location!
+- **"path"**: Careful: Using paths copies it to the nix-store location!

   Paths are unquoted, do not contain "://" which would make it a URI,
   that is a string, and have at least one "/" which is not the last